Kumungchi/psychocas-app/README.md

 A Next.js + Supabase application for Psychočas members.
 This repository contains the production PWA located in `nextjs-app` along with helper scripts and design assets.

 ## Highlights
-- Magic-link login with support for trusted users who only exist in the `trusted_users` table
+- Magic-link login with support for invite-only users who exist in the `invites` table
 - Role-aware navigation for members, managers, council, and technicians
 - QR code redemption, validation tools, and analytics dashboards
 - Technician console for activating memberships and auditing trusted access